-- Online statistical sources available through the UNR Libraries: The UNR Libraries' statistics resources and data set resources include demographics, public opinion, consumer trends, health, crime and more along with local, state, national and international information.
+- Online statistical sources available through the University of Nevada, Reno Libraries: The University Libraries' statistics resources and data set resources include demographics, public opinion, consumer trends, health, crime and more along with local, state, national and international information.

 - Subject Guides: Some Subject Guides offer statistical and data sources in that subject area.
 Look for a tab at the top of the subject guide with the label Statistics or Data.

 - Specific research groups: Think about your target audience.
 Who would be interested in your topic?
 Government agencies, advocacy groups, think-tanks, institutes, or companies?
 Then look at the websites and search for reports from these groups.

 Search the Web

 There are statistical sources freely available on the web.
 Use either the word statistics or data with your topic keywords to find helpful results.
 When searching on the Web, always take the time to evaluate the source.
 Is it reliable, trustworthy, and/or unbiased source?